woxane/Fifth-Assignment-Multithread-Basics/README.md

 - Deepen your understanding of **multithreading** in Java and apply the concepts effectively.
 - Gain familiarity with key multithreading concepts such as the `Runnable` interface, the `Thread` class, the `interrupt()` method, and the `run()` method.

-Note that while this assignment covers many important aspects of multithreading, there are some advanced topics such as race condition, synchronization, and others that won't be covered in this assignment and will be introduced in the following week.
+Note that while this assignment covers many important aspects of multithreading, there are some advanced topics such as race condition and synchronization that won't be covered in this assignment and will be introduced in the following week.
 However, a solid understanding of the concepts covered in this assignment is crucial for grasping those advanced topics.

 ## Tasks 📋